UM-Bridge/benchmarks/benchmarks/deconvolution-1D/README.md

 In addition to the HTTP models for the posterior, there is also an HTTP model for the exact solution to the problem.
 This model is called `Deconvolution1D_ExactSolution` and returns exact phantom used to generate the synthetic data when called.

-In CUQIpy the benchmark is defined and solved as follows:
+In CUQIpy the benchmark is defined and sampled as follows:

 ```python
 import numpy as np